XYLiu0413/SemanticTrack/README.md

 ![The system pipeline](docs/pipeline.png)

-Due to [Data Availability](#data-availability), we are currently only open-sourcing the method's code.
+Due to [Data Availability](#data-availability) and AB3DMOT's repository license, we are currently only open-sourcing our method's code.
 This repository contains the following key components:

 - **main.py**: The main script that runs the entire pipeline of our proposed semantic fusion method.